I have been meaning to get some 12 volt LED down lights for the back of the van for some time now, but have never got round to it.

-I only had to bring one wire, the "live" wire down to the battery, as the earthing wire I connected to the van metalwork in the roof area itself.
-I just used a self tapper with a "ring" terminal, and screwed it into place on one of the roof strengthening beams.
+I only had to bring one wire, the “live” wire down to the battery, as the earthing wire I connected to the van metalwork in the roof area itself.
+The easiest way was to use a self tapper with a “ring” terminal, and screwed it into place on one of the roof strengthening beams.

 I tested everything before hiding all the wires away behind the panels, and then positioned the infra-red sensor so it poked out from behind one of the roof panel supports.

 Overall, I am really happy with the amount of light from these LEDS.
 Its nice to be able to change the mood of the van instantly by adjusting the colour or dimming the lights slightly.

 I hope to be putting these to the test on a wild camp very soon!